lupyuen/lupyuen.github.io/src/rust2.md

     (Because of the Red stripe)

-LoRa Messages have a characteristic criss-cross shape: __LoRa Chirp__.
+LoRa Messages have a characteristic criss-cross shape known as the __LoRa Chirp__.

 More about LoRa Chirps and Software Defined Radio...